Zehn77/Latin-To-Crill/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To run use this product welcome the link:
+## To use this product welcome the link:

 https://latin-to-crill.netlify.app/